FrontEndFoxes/curriculum/workshop/README.md

 - Chapter 5: Complete the Experience with a Form
   - Create a functional form to adopt a dog
 - Chapter 6: Mobilize me
-  - Now that you’ve adopted a dog, display his/her stats in a Vue.js-powered mobile app and use the Social Share plugin to tell your friends about him/her.
+  - Create 'Tindogs', an app to sort through a deck of dog images.
 This app will be built in the NativeScript Playground

 - - -